scastillo/not-youtube-dl/README.md

 [![Build Status](https://travis-ci.org/ytdl-org/youtube-dl.svg?branch=master)](https://travis-ci.org/ytdl-org/youtube-dl)

-youtube-dl - download videos from youtube.com or other video platforms
+this is not youtube-dl - it does not download videos from youtube.com or other video platforms

 - [INSTALLATION](#installation)
 - [DESCRIPTION](#description)